ladno338/Board_games_shop/README.md

 All authors: you will find information about authors on this web-site All board games: you will find here informtaion about board games what placed on this web site and you will can become author of any boardgame
 All publisher: you will find information about publisher on this web-site
+# How to run project
+Open it in PyCharm and press "Edit Configurations" and set django server